Review examples of workflow designs

-This section outlines the high-level steps required to create a communication plan with the designer, and then provides examples that reinforce the concepts discussed in the guide.
+This section outlines the high-level steps required to create a workflow, and then provides examples that reinforce the concepts discussed in the guide.

-Communication plans typically include one or more forms based on a business need or other unifying theme.
-For example, a communication plan named "IT Incidents" might include forms with names like "Failover Status", "Incident Conference Bridge", and "Initial Incident".
-Another communication plan named "Environmental Events" might have forms named "Tornado Warning", "Earthquake Response", and "Fire Situation Conference Bridge".
+Workflows typically include one or more forms based on a business need or other unifying theme.
+For example, a workflow named "IT Incidents" might include forms with names like "Failover Status", "Incident Conference Bridge", and "Initial Incident".
+Another workflow named "Environmental Events" might have forms named "Tornado Warning", "Earthquake Response", and "Fire Situation Conference Bridge".

 Forms themselves include:

 - Layouts that define how they appear to the message sender (for details, see Design your form's layout).

 - Messages that are sent to recipients by email, text message, and phone (for details, see Define message content).

 - Responses that define the options that messages recipients can select (for details, see Define response options).

 In turn, you can define properties to be included in layouts and messages.
 When the form sender configures and then sends the form, the properties they specify on the form are inserted into messages (for details, see Define form properties).

 High-level workflow design steps

 With that high-level view in mind, let's outline the basic steps involved in workflow design.
 With the exception of the first couple of steps, the order is not as important as the overall design.